Let’s be real, low carb restaurants are hard to come by, which can make dining out a whole affair for those of us on a low carb meal plan!

 Let’s dive in…

-The sandwich counter isn’t the most expected place for low carb grains, but it’s surprisingly easy to turn into one of your new, favorite low carb restaurants, especially if you know which items you need to look out for!
+The sandwich counter isn’t the most expected for low carb meals, but it’s surprisingly easy to turn into one of your new, favorite low carb restaurants, especially if you know which items you need to look out for!

 Best Choice: Ask for your sandwich in a bowl or to-go container.
 Grab a fork, and voila!
 Way tastier than a salad.